Azure/AML-Kubernetes/README.md

 * [Compute instance type is supported in job YAML](./docs/simple-train-cli.md).
 * [Assign Managed Identity to AMLArc compute](./docs/managed-identity.md)

+**Sept 16, 2021 Release**

+* New regions available, WestUS, CentralUS, NorthCentralUS, KoreaCentral.
+* Job queue explanability.
+See job queue details in AML Workspace Studio.
+* Auto-killing policy.
+Support `max_run_duration_seconds` in ``ScriptRunConfig``.
+The system will attempt to automatically cancel the run if it took longer than the setting value.
+* Performance improvement on cluster autoscale support.

 ## [Limitations and known issues](./docs/limitations-and-known-issues.md)